The home of preeminent St. Pete architect Sanford Goldman is now for sale

 Goldman studied under Wright for two years in the late 1950s at the Taliesin fellowship in Wisconsin, and practiced architecture in Tampa Bay for over 50 years.
 In that time, Goldman was known for his skill at "blurring the lines between exterior and interior," and his use of glass walls and courtyards.

-Just last year, Goldman, who is now in his last 80s, received a proclamation for his accomplished career and contributions to mid-century modern architecture from St. Petersburg Mayor Rick Kriseman.
+Just last year, Goldman, who is now in his late 80s, received a proclamation for his accomplished career and contributions to mid-century modern architecture from St. Petersburg Mayor Rick Kriseman.

 The listing agent is Moe Mossa of Savvy Avenue.